namdao2404/water-benchmark/README.md

 # water-benchmark
-This repository contains all the files from this paper:
+This repository contains all the files from this paper: Systematic Trends in Water Properties Across Jacob's Ladder Density Functionals